insomnux/flaskblog/pages/flaskblog.md

 img: 20181212-1.jpeg
 imgalt: Screenshot of flaskblog

+---

 Flaskblog on GitHub: [github.com/insomnux/flaskblog](https://github.com/insomnux/flaskblog).

 Demo on [insomnux.pythonanywhere.com/](http://insomnux.pythonanywhere.com/)

 ## Features:

 Posts are added in `markdown` format in the `pages` directory.
-Posts must have [YAML metadata](http://www.yaml.org/), followed by a blank line and then the page or post body.
+Posts must have [YAML metadata](http://www.yaml.org/), followed by a blank line and an `---` delimiter.
+Followed by the page or post body.

 Example: